-The horizontal comparison for the years 2018 to 2022 is shown below, indicating the remuneration granted and owed to the current and former members of the Board of Management, as well as the key earnings figures of net sales, EBIT and EBITDA under IFRS and net income/loss under German GAAP.
+The horizontal comparison for the years 2019 to 2023 is shown below, indicating the remuneration granted and owed to the current and former members of the Board of Management, as well as the key earnings figures of net sales, EBIT and EBITDA according to IFRS, Operating cash flow according to IFRS and net income/loss according to German GAAP.
 The remuneration of the Supervisory Board is presented under "Explanation of the remuneration system for members of the Supervisory Board."